Einstein–Hilbert action

 where $g=\det(g_{\mu\nu})$ is the determinant of the metric tensor matrix, $R$ is the Ricci scalar, and $\kappa = 8\pi Gc^{-4}$ is the Einstein gravitational constant ($G$ is the gravitational constant and $c$ is the speed of light in vacuum).
 If it converges, the integral is taken over the whole spacetime.
 If it does not converge, $S$ is no longer well-defined, but a modified definition where one integrates over arbitrarily large, relatively compact domains, still yields the Einstein equation as the Euler–Lagrange equation of the Einstein–Hilbert action.

-The action was first proposed by David Hilbert in 1915.
+The action was proposed by David Hilbert in 1915 as part of his application of the variational principle to a combination of gravity and electromagnetism.

 Discussion

 Deriving equations of motion from an action has several advantages.
 First, it allows for easy unification of general relativity with other classical field theories (such as Maxwell theory), which are also formulated in terms of an action.
 In the process, the derivation identifies a natural candidate for the source term coupling the metric to matter fields.
 Moreover, symmetries of the action allow for easy identification of conserved quantities through Noether's theorem.

 In general relativity, the action is usually assumed to be a functional of the metric (and matter fields), and the connection is given by the Levi-Civita connection.
 The Palatini formulation of general relativity assumes the metric and connection to be independent, and varies with respect to both independently, which makes it possible to include fermionic matter fields with non-integer spin.

 The Einstein equations in the presence of matter are given by adding the matter action to the Einstein–Hilbert action.